fixrb/spectus/README.md

 The optional `blank?` method is not implemented (unlike in [Ruby on Rails](https://api.rubyonrails.org/classes/Object.html#method-i-blank-3F), for instance), so the result of the test shows that the spec passed.

-## Security

-As a basic form of security __Spectus__ provides a set of SHA512 checksums for every Gem release.
-These checksums can be found in the `checksum/` directory.
-Although these checksums do not prevent malicious users from tampering with a built Gem they can be used for basic integrity verification purposes.

-The checksum of a file can be checked using the `sha512sum` command.
-For
-example:

-    $ sha512sum pkg/spectus-2.3.0.gem
-    e9e35e1953104e2d428b0f217e418db3c1baecd9e011b2545f9fcba4ff7e3bba674c6b928b3d8db842a139cd7cc9806d77ebdc7f710ece4f2aecb343703e2451  pkg/spectus-2.3.0.gem

 ## Versioning

 __Spectus__ follows [Semantic Versioning 2.0](https://semver.org/).